 There is cellular service available from the summit of Empress Mountain and many of the other high points along the way but not from the valley bottoms nor the lakes.

 Useful LinksCRD’s Sea to Sea Regional Park web page.

-The Alpine Club of Canada Vancouver Island Section organizes regular trips into the Sooke Hills.
+The Alpine Club of Canada, Vancouver Island Section organises regular trips into the Sooke Hills.

 An interesting history of events and characters in the Sooke Hills by Elida Peers an historian at Sooke Region Museum.